 Family Caregiving Supports

-Family Empowerment (Groups 4 and 7)
+Family Empowerment

-• Community Support Development, Organization and Navigation
+• Community Support Development, Organization and Navigation.

-• Family-to-Family Support
+• Family-to-Family Support.

-• Peer-to-Peer Support and Navigation, up to $1,500/lifetime
+• Peer-to-Peer Support and Navigation.

-Assistive Technology and Modifications (all groups)
+Assistive Technology and Modifications

-• Minor Home Modifications, $6,000/project, $10,000/year, $20,000/lifetime
+• Minor Home Modifications, $6,000/project, $10,000/calendar year, with a $20,000/lifetime maximum.

 Specialized Therapy and Behavioral Supports

-• Up to $5,000/calendar year, max $7,500 over three consecutive years for adults 21+
+• Up to $5,000/calendar year, and a maximum of $7,500 across three consecutive calendar years.

 The Family Caregiver Stipend (Group 4 Only)